 Llandyfaelog 132kV Substation

-We are currently developing proposals for a new 132kV substation near Llandyfaelog, south of Carmarthen.
+We are currently developing proposals for a new 132 kilovoltage (kV) substation and associated connecting infrastructure near Llandyfaelog, south of Carmarthen.

 The electricity distribution network is undergoing a fundamental transformation as the nature of demand and generation changes.
 We are seeing a rapid increase in the number of connections associated with small scale renewables (wind and solar), and the electrification of heat (heat pumps) and transport (Electric Vehicles), with demand for electricity set to double nationally by 2050.
-This places even greater importance on a resilient distribution network.
+This places even greater importance on having a resilient distribution network that is fit for future electricity demand.

 What are we proposing?

-The planning application will be submitted to Carmarthenshire County Council.
+Our planning application will be submitted to Carmarthenshire County Council in summer 2026.

 Why is it needed?